PizzaMuncher42/EasyCUI/README.md

 # EasyCUI
-EasyCUI (also known as Easy Cheat User Interface) is a new open source UI Manager for luau Cheats made for easy compatibility and generally just a project i wanted to work on
+EasyCUI (also known as Easy Cheat User Interface) is a new open source UI Module for luau Cheats made for easy compatibility and generally just a project i wanted to work on